How to Transfer and Get Copies of Your Medical Records

 Transferring records: You don't need to transfer records if you are seeing different providers at Group Health Medical Center clinics.
 If you are requesting that Group Health send a medical record to a non-Group Health medical facility, you will need to sign a release form below.
 There is no charge.

 Copies for your own records: You can request copies of your medical record and your children's medical records by filling out the appropriate form below.
-You may be charged for medical record copies that are sent to your home instead of a medical facility.
-(See the Charges section.)

 Forms for Requesting Records